filecoin-project/filecoin-docs/content/en/storage-provider/basics/overview/index.md

 ---
-title: "Becoming a Storage Provider"
+title: "Becoming a storage provider"
 description: "This page will help you understand how to design a suitable storage provider architecture, make the right hardware investments, and run a profitable business."
 draft: false
 images: []